 To roll the pastry: I found that rolling the dough with a hand-cranked pasta machine gives the best results; alternatively you can roll the dough by hand (see notes).
 The pictures show both methods.

 If using a pasta machine, divide the dough into six equal pieces; work with one piece at a time, keeping the others covered.
 Starting from the widest setting o the pasta machine, start thinning the dough, following these impeccable instructions from Marcella Hazan.
 S

-From the “assembling the pastry” list: mix the oils, the spices, the salt with three tablespoons of honey and brush this onto each strip of dough.
-Add a little spice mixture to each strip.
-Divide the filling equally between the 6 strips and spread it out as much as possible.
-Cut each strip lengthwise so as to obtain two narrow and long strips
+From the “assembling the pastry” list: mix the oils, the spices, the salt with three tablespoons of honey.
+Warm this up just to make it easier to spread it.
+Brush this mixture over the strips of dough.
+Divide the nut filling equally between the 6 strips and spread it out as much as possible.
+Cut each strip lengthwise so as to obtain two narrow and long strips.

 Start assembling the pitta ‘nchiusa by placing the largest rosetta (little rose/coil) in the middle of the tin; place all the others around it.
 You might have to nudge them a little in order to fit all of them in the tin, but try hard not to seal the top when you handle them: you must be able to see the filling.
 Put back any filling that has escaped during shaping.

 Mix four tablespoons of honey with two tablespoon of Strega liqueur (or Marsala/Brandy) and pour over the cake. bake in the middle of the oven for approximately one hour, checking after the initial 30 minutes.
 It must be gloriously golden in the end (the top edge will be darker).
 Remove from the oven and pour the remaining honey all over.